Mortimer Fleishhacker House

-The Mortimer Fleishhacker House, also known as Green Gables, the Fleishhacker Estate, or the Mortimer Fleishhacker Country House is a historic estate with an English manor house, built between 1911 and 1935, and located at 329 Albion Avenue in Woodside, California.
+The Mortimer Fleishhacker House, also known as the Green Gables Estate, is a historic estate with an English manor house, built between 1911 and 1935, and located at 329 Albion Avenue in Woodside, California.
 The house has been listed on the National Register of Historic Places since September 26, 1986.

+The main house is two stories tall, and was created in an English manor-style with an imitation thatch roof, a gunite exterior, and consisting of ten bedrooms.
+The garden is Italian style and features four levels of terracing and a lily pond, a Roman reflecting pool, and a piano-shaped swimming pool.

 History

 The Fleishhacker family

-Mortimer Fleishhacker Sr. (1866–1953) was a lumber, paper, banking and hydroelectric power entrepreneur and he co-founded (with his brother Herbert Fleishhacker) the Great Western Power, which later became part of Pacific Gas and Electric and City Electric Company, American River Electric Company, Truckee River General Electric Company.
-He served as a director of the San Francisco Opera, San Francisco Symphony, the Museum of Modern Art, Temple Emanu-El, the Hebrew Orphanage, and others.
-Fleishhacker had a home at 2418 Pacific Street in San Francisco, California.
+Mortimer Fleishhacker Sr. (1866–1953) was an entrepreneur who co-founded (with his brother Herbert Fleishhacker) the Great Western Power utility company, which later became part of Pacific Gas and Electric and the City Electric Company.
+He served as a director of the San Francisco Opera, San Francisco Symphony, the Museum of Modern Art, and the Temple Emanu-El.
+Fleishhacker had a second home at 2418 Pacific Avenue in the Pacific Heights neighborhood of San Francisco, California.

-House
+The Green Gables Estate was used and remained in the Fleishhacker family for five generations.

+Property and landscaping

 In 1911, Fleishhacker Sr. and his wife Bella Gerstle Fleishhacker (1875–1963), commissioned Charles Sumner Greene of the architectural firm Greene and Greene to design a country home for them on a 45-acre property.
 This was the largest of all Greene and Greene designs.
-The interior of the house was designed by Elsie de Wolfe of New York and the San Francisco design house of Vickery, Atkins and Torrey.

-When designing the home, Greene also took in to account the design of the landscaping and the driveway.
-The main house is two stories tall, and was created in an English manor-style with an imitation thatch roof, a gunite exterior, and consisting of ten bedrooms.
+The interior of the house was designed by Elsie de Wolfe and the San Francisco design house of Vickery, Atkins and Torrey.
+When designing the home, Greene also took into account the design of the landscaping and the driveway.

-Landscaping

-The garden was Italian style and features four levels of terracing and a lily pond, a Roman reflecting pool, and a piano-shaped swimming pool.
-This may have been the first free-form swimming pool designed in California.
 The property's rolling green lawns were inspired by the Fountains Abbey of Studley Royal Park in 18th-century England, which Greene had visited in 1909.
 The garden has natural materials used and design elements that complement the landscape such as terraces, walls, arcades, balustrades, and planting urns.

-Current
+Over the years, the Fleishhacker family built out the estate, adding new structures and land.

+Modern history

-Over the years, Fleishhacker family built out the estate, adding new structures and land.
-As of 2019, the estate is 74 acres in size.
-The property has been used to host family weddings, corporate retreats, and historic summits - including the 20th birthday of the United Nations in 1965.
-The estate was used and remained in the Fleishhacker family for five generations.
-As of 2019, the estate was placed for sale.
+The property was used to host family weddings, corporate retreats, and historic summits; including a United Nations 20th-anniversary gala in 1965.
+The estate was filmed as the Martin family home in the 1999 film Bicentennial Man.
+As of 2019, the estate is 74-acres in size.

+As of 2025, the house was sold in September for 85 million and remains a private residence.

-Theranos CEO Elizabeth Holmes rented a house on the property from March 2021 until November 2022.
+Theranos CEO Elizabeth Holmes rented a house on the property with her partner from March 2021 until November 2022.